mozilla/fx-private-relay/docs/img/README.md

 - The PNG images prefixed with `website-` are for the website (aka dashboard), and were taken in June 2024
+- The PNG images prefixed with `extension-` are for the extension (aka add-on), and were taken in July 2024.

 Some tips for new screenshots: